 Runtime logs

-You can also see runtime information by hovering over each gem in the pipeline canvas.
+You can also see runtime log information by hovering over each gem in the pipeline canvas.
 This shows the duration and success/failure status of that step in the most recent run.
 Use this to quickly spot bottlenecks, failed operations, or unusually slow steps without opening the full log view.

 Log UI